How to View Page Source in Any Browser

 How to view source on Apple iPhone

-Apple's iPhone and other iOS devices do not provide a simple way to view the source code.
-On these devices, it can only be viewed through third party apps, adding code to your bookmarks, or using a service such as View Page Source.
+Apple's iPhone and other iOS devices do not provide a simple way to view the source code - there is no built-in "view source" and view-source: URLs are blocked.
+On these devices, the source can be viewed through third-party apps, a bookmarklet, or a service such as View Page Source.
+See our step-by-step guide to viewing page source on iPhone for the easiest method.

 Google Chrome